 - Watch for signs of over stimulation/over arousal/extreme fears.

 - Keep away all the sharp tools which will harm the child.

-- Always seek for the help of a professional because each individual will be having unique sensory needs.
+- Always seek for the help of a professional because each individual has unique sensory needs.

 - Glider chairs.

 - Body rocker.